-The discovery and production of electronically stored information, commonly called e-discovery, has become an increasingly significant issue in litigation across Canada.
-A national committee has produced the Sedona Canada Principles to establish national guidelines for electronic discovery.
+The discovery and production of electronically stored information, commonly called e-discovery, is now a standard process for litigants in almost every matter across Canada.
+A national committee first produced the Sedona Canada Principles in 2008 to establish national guidelines for electronic discovery.
 These guidelines are thought to be compatible with the rules of procedure in each of the Canadian territories and provinces.
+The most recent, Third Edition, of the Sedona Canada Principles, was published in 2022, to account for the ubiquity of e-discovery and the proliferation of new technologies and types of data.

-In Ontario, parties are now required to formulate and adhere to a discovery plan to address all aspects of the discovery process, including the exchange of electronic documents.
-The parties are required to consult and have regard to the Sedona Canada
+Since 2010, parties in Ontario have been required to formulate and adhere to a discovery plan to address all aspects of the discovery process, including the exchange of electronic documents.
+The parties are expressly required to consult and have regard to the Sedona Canada Principles when preparing their discovery plan.
+The following principles are among the most significant recommendations of Sedona Canada: